oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : A published interface to a Trust Domain that results in the invocation of a workload within the Trust Domain.
 In practice, the external endpoint may be acccessed through a gateway service as described in the WIMSE architecture {{?I-D.ietf-wimse-arch}}.

 Call Chain:
-: The sequence of workloads invoked to complete the requested transaction.
+: The set of invocations across all workloads invoked to complete the requested transaction.

 Transaction Token (Txn-Token):
 : A signed JWT with a short lifetime, providing immutable information about the user or workload, certain parameters of the call, and specific contextual attributes of the call.
 The Txn-Token is used to authorize subsequent calls in the Call Chain.